alexcrist/climbing-data-analysis/README.md

 ## 🖩 How are these heatmaps created?

-For every zipcode in the United States, we calculate that zipcode's climbing score using the following formula.
+For each zipcode in the United States, we calculate that zipcode's climbing score using the following formula.

 <img src="./equation.png" width="450">